INCF/nineml-catalog/README.rst

 and then you can reference the models from other NineML documents using either relative or absolute URLs.
-Before cloning, it is best to create a fork of the central repo (https://github.com/INCF/NineMLCatalog) so you can backup any modifications to your own GitHub repo, and then open merge requests with the central repo.
+Before cloning, it is best to create a fork of the central repo (https://github.com/INCF/NineMLCatalog) so you can backup any modifications to your own GitHub repo, and then open merge requests with the central repo (see Contributing).

-To make merging with the central repository feasible it is strongly recommeded that you make any distinct sets of changes in separate feature branches from the central repo's master branch and then merge them together to create your "develop" branch of the catalog with all your customisations.

 To install the python module you will need to install the lib9ML python package (see http://github.com/INCF/lib9ML).
 Then simply add the 'python' directory in